excel-soft-bootcamp/identify-objects-continued-Datta98/Validation and UserControls.md

 - The validation summary control will collect all the error messages of all the non-valid controls and display them on the page.

+# Validation Group in ASP.NET
+- Validation groups allow you to organize validation controls on a page as a set.
+- Each validation group can perform validation independently from other validation groups on the page.
+- You create a validation group by setting the ValidationGroup property to the same name (a string) for all the controls you want to group.

 # User Controls in ASP.NET
 - An ASP.NET Web user control is similar to a complete ASP.NET Web page (.aspx file), with both a user interface page and code.